Palisades State Park: Recreation

-Palisades State Park has a campground with 37 sites, 6 camper cabins, and a group tenting area.
-There is also a 4-bedroom lodge which can be reserved for private events.
-Four hiking trails wind through the park.
-Rock climbing is permitted on the quartzite formations, though the use of bolts is prohibited.
+Palisades State Park has a campground with 111 sites, 10 camper cabins, and a group tenting area.
+There is also a 4-bedroom, 2 bathroom lodge which can be reserved for any occasion.
+Five hiking trails wind through the park, totaling nearly 5 miles.
+Rock climbing is permitted on the quartzite formations, though the use of bolts and anchoring is prohibited.